- Smooth, well-designed folding hardtop

 Anti-lock brakes, stability control, and airbags that protect the head and upper body on front passengers are all among the standard features on the Eos.
 So is a pop-up roll bar tucked behind the rear seats.

 Crash-test results have been good, but they're hardly conclusive because only one of the agencies has tested the Eos, and even in that case it hasn't been run through the entire battery.
 The Insurance Institute for Highway Safety (IIHS) says it's a "good" performer in frontal, side, and rear tests, but because it's a convertible, it doesn't get the roof-strength test and is kept from Top Safety Pick Status.
 It also hasn't been tested in the new small overlap frontal impact test.
 The federal government, which tests only a few dozen vehicles a year through its NCAP test program, hasn't tested the Eos.

-New for 2013 is a Sport trim that lands just above the base Komfort model but priced below the mid-range Lux.
+The Sport trim lands just above the base Komfort model, at $37,925.
 It includes a lowered sport suspension, 18-inch alloy wheels, dual-zone climate control, front fog lamps, and an eight-speaker touch-screen audio system.
 It also gets black exterior mirrors, a rear spoiler, brushed stainless-steel pedals, and adaptive front lighting with bi-xenon headlamps.

 Overall, the Eos beats the smaller, lighter Mazda Miata two-seat roadster for fuel economy--and that makes the Eos one of the greenest convertible picks of all.